maudelv/firefly-iii-categorizer/README.md

 After that you have to enable billing in your account.

 Tip: Make sure to set budget limits to prevent suprises at the end of the month.

+Set `AI_PROVIDER=openai` (default) and `OPENAI_API_KEY` with the secret you generated.

+#### Gemini

+- Visit the Google AI developer site at https://ai.google.dev/ and open Google AI Studio.
+- Create an API key at https://aistudio.google.com/app/apikey tied to the project that has Gemini access.
+- Copy the key and set it as `GEMINI_API_KEY` in your environment.

+Gemini models require an allowed billing project.
+You can optionally override the default model by exporting `GEMINI_MODEL` (defaults to `gemini-2.5-flash`).
+Remember to set `AI_PROVIDER=gemini` when using this integration.

 ### 3. Start the application via Docker